ms-cc-org/NAIRR-workflows/README.md

 ---

 ### Executed notebook (proof of run)
-**File:** `outputs/reports/forecasting.executed.ipynb`
+**File:** `outputs/reports/*.executed.ipynb`

-Generated automatically using: jupyter nbconvert –execute forecasting.ipynb

-This provides a full, auditable record of the completed run.
+This files which exists in main and other branches is produced when completed run.

 ---